 Specialized testing agreements enable your organization to collaborate with our faculty, staff or students to test materials, devices and technology using the university’s expansive suite of shared facilities.
 Under these agreements, your organization owns all test data and results.

 Consortia agreements enable your organization to leverage the expertise of our faculty, staff and students, as well as related companies, in field of interest.
 These agreements provide your early access to new technologies and the opportunity to negotiate a license for existing intellectual property.

 We want to help you connect with the right people and resources in the College of Engineering (or elsewhere at UW-Madison) to address your specific needs.
-To learn more, or to get started, contact Justin Hines, College of Engineering director or corporate relations, firstname.lastname@example.org or (608) 262-0578.
+To learn more, or to get started, contact Cathleen Walters, associate dean for advancement for the College of Engineering, firstname.lastname@example.org or (608) 265-8021.